International eGov Update October 2025

 United States Eyes Synthetic Data to Unlock Insights While Protecting Privacy

 Utah is positioning itself as an early adopter.
 The state’s chief privacy officials describe synthetic data as an impending “new frontier,” noting growing interest across agencies seeking to balance innovation with privacy safeguards.
-Utah has already taken the unusual step of defining synthetic data in state law, signaling a proactive approach as artificial-data tools evolve.
+Utah has already taken the unusual step of defining synthetic data in state law, signaling a proactive approach as artificial-data tools evolve and as the state prepares for broader digital modernization efforts.

 The appeal is clear: synthetic data could help public-sector teams share information more easily, build better predictive models, and experiment with emerging technologies without exposing sensitive details.
-It may be particularly useful in fields like transportation planning, health services, and benefits administration, where access to real data is tightly controlled.
+It may be particularly useful in fields like transportation planning, health services, and benefits administration, where access to real data is tightly controlled and often slowed by complex approval processes.

 Still, challenges remain.
 Synthetic data must preserve the statistical value of real information without leaking it.
 If poorly designed, it can introduce bias or fail to reflect real-world behavior accurately.
-Managing this balance will be key to meaningful adoption.
+Managing this balance will be key to meaningful adoption, and experts caution that rigorous validation and transparency standards will be essential as the technology matures.

 Read more